MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modern-root-site.md

 # Modernize your root site

 Previously, when SharePoint was set up for an organization, a classic team site was created as the root (or top-level) SharePoint site.
 Now, a communication site is set up as the root site for new organizations.
-If your environment was set up before April 2019, you can change your root site to a modern site in one of three ways:
+If your environment was set up before April 2019, you can modernize your root site three ways:

-- Enable the modern site pages library experience and set a modern page as the home page of the root site.
+- If you want to continue using the classic team site, [enable the modern site pages library experience](/sharepoint/dev/transform/modernize-userinterface-lists-and-libraries) and [set a modern page as the home page](/sharepoint/dev/transform/modernize-userinterface-site-pages) of the root site.
 This gives users a modern team site experience with the left navigation.
-- If you have a different site that you want to use as your root site, you can replace (swap) the root site with it.
+- If you have a different site that you want to use as your root site, or you want to use a modern team site instead of a communication site, replace (swap) the root site with it.
-- To keep using the content on the site, you can convert the existing site to a communication site.
+- If you want the content on your classic team site to be displayed with the layout of a communication site, apply the communication site experience to the root site.

+> [!NOTE]
+> Regardless of how you modernize your root site, make sure you [review performance considerations and other guidance](/sharepoint/dev/solution-guidance/portal-overview) for the site.

 ## What's the root site?

-The root site is one of the site collections provisioned automatically for an organization when they signup for any Office 365 or Microsft 365 products that include a SharePoint license.
-Typically that site's URL is of the format .sharepoint.com.
+The root site for your organization is one of the sites that's provisioned automatically when you purchase and set up an Office 365 or Microsoft 365 plan that includes SharePoint.
+The URL of this site is typically *domain*.sharepoint.com.
+The root site can't be connected to an Office 365 group.

+> [!WARNING]
+> Do not delete the root site for your organization.
+If you do, users will not be able to access any SharePoint sites until you restore the root site or create a new site at the root.

 ## Swap your root site

 Before you begin, make sure you:

-1. Ensure that the source site that you want to swap to the root has followed the recommended guidance.
-[Building SharePoint Online portals](/sharepoint/dev/solution-guidance/portal-overview)
-2. Note any "Featured links" that have been added on the SharePoint start page.
+1. Note any "Featured links" that have been added on the SharePoint start page.
 You'll need to add them again after the swap.
 [Learn how](change-links-list-on-sharepoint-home-page.md)
-3. Review your source site to make sure it has the same policies, permissions, and external sharing settings as your current root site.
+2. Review your source site to make sure it has the same policies, permissions, and external sharing settings as your current root site.

-> [!NOTE]
-> If you've enabled auditing, the following events can be recorded :
+If you've enabled auditing, the following events can be recorded:

-<br> Scheduled site swap: A site swap was scheduled at this time
+- Scheduled site swap: A site swap was scheduled at this time
-<br> Swapped site: A site swap completed successfully at this time
+- Swapped site: A site swap completed successfully at this time
-<br> Failed site swap: A site swap failed at this time and will not retry
+- Failed site swap: A site swap failed at this time and will not retry

 ### Limitations